cdoremus/MyNotes/Spanish Notes.md

 I speak a bit of Spanish
 Yo hablo poquito de español

+Where are you from?
+¿De dónde eres?

 Do you hear me?
 ¿me oyes?

 Cómo está todo
 How is everything

+¿Que pas?
+What's up? or What's going on?

+Hace buen tiempo
+The weather is nice

+!Genial!
+Great!

+¡Caro! ¡Qué alegría!
+Of course!: How great!

+¡A verdad!
+Really!

+¡En serio!
+Really?!? (disbelief)

 My Spanish isn't very good.
 Mi español no es muy bueno